-Examples are the Koyna Dam disaster, The Gujarat Earthquake, The Bhopal gas tragedy, several cyclones on the Andhra coast, and more recently the Tsunami, when for several days' ham radio was the only means of communication between the Andaman (where a group of hams were providentially present) and the mainland.
+Examples are the Koyna Dam disaster, The Gujarat Earthquake, The Bhopal gas tragedy, several cyclones on the Andhra coast, and more recently the Tsunami, when for several days ham radio was the only means of communication between the Andamans (where a group of hams were providentially present) and the mainland.

 In most cases VHF radio, with its ease of portability, small antennae, is used for local coordination and HF for relaying the information over long distances.
 Basic wire antennae are usually sufficient for emergency HF communication as messages are usually only required to be sent on relatively short distances.

 Ham radio is internationally accepted as the MAIN means of emergency communications and has proved it is invaluable in such situations.